line/armeria/site/src/sphinx/advanced-retry.rst

 .. _LoggingClient: apidocs/index.html?com/linecorp/armeria/client/logging/LoggingClient.html
 .. _ResponseTimeoutException: apidocs/index.html?com/linecorp/armeria/client/ResponseTimeoutException.html

 .. _advanced-retry:

 Automatic retry
 ===============

-When a client gets error response, the client might want to retry the request depending on the response.
+When a client gets an error response, the client might want to retry the request depending on the response.
-You can do this using :ref:`client-decorator` or use RetryingClient_ which already provides the retrying functionality in Armeria.
+You can do this by writing your own decorator_ or use one of the following out-of-the-box decorator

-There are two retrying clients:
+implementations:

 - RetryingHttpClient_
 - RetryingRpcClient_